JerryZhangZZY/DnsRelay/docs/report.md

 - Only necessary when a large number of requests are received in a short period of time.
 - Implement flow control by simply return one address **randomly** can get a nice effect.

 #### 2.2.3.
-Customized Server Settings
+Customizable Server Configuration

 - Create **boot.properties** as the config file of the DNS relay server.
 - Stores server settings in it and can be edited by users.
-- Read settings at the beginning of the program an set as instance vars.
+- Read configurations at the beginning of the program an set as instance vars.
 - Use **default** settings if config load failed.

 #### 2.2.4.
 Configurable Cache Auto-cleaning